Nutrition During Dialysis

 For this, there are renal dieticians.
 They are dietitians who are specialized in nutrition and diet for persons with kidney diseases.
 A renal dietician can work closely with the patient and can prepare a curated diet for their patient depending upon their kidney issue.
 They eventually help the patient to be as healthy as possible.

-Most hemodialysis patients are advised to consume high-quality protein since it results in less waste that needs to be removed during dialysis.
+Most hemodialysis patients are advised to consume high-quality protein since it results in less waste that needs to be removed during process.
 The best sources of protein include meat, chicken, fish, and eggs.
 It is to be noted that processed meat and canned foods must be avoided as much as possible as they contain high amounts of phosphorus and sodium.

 Additionally, throughout the dialysis procedure, nutrients including glucose, amino acids, proteins, and vitamins are lost.
 Even with individuals on pre-dialysis, careful nutritional control is required.

 Finally the dietician would prepare a chart which has the type of food and the ounces of it that one is supposed to have at different hours of the day.
 It also includes the diet to maintain before and after the process of dialysis.
 When diet is the concern, it is impossible to ignore water and its consumption.
-As a common assumption that water is tremendously vital for the human body but there’s a catch in the case of patients undergoing dialysis.
+As a common assumption that water is tremendously vital for the human body but there’s a catch in the case of patients undergoing.
 Patients are recommended to consume only up to 32 ounces of 940ml of water per day.
 The renal dietician would give ways to control and manage one’s thirst.
 Sugar free foods that help to manage thirst are recommended between the treatment of dialysis.

 Apart from the physical food and water, another vital aspect to keep in mind is to quit any form of intoxication such as alcohol and smoking.
 The next is to be stress free as stress also plays an equally effective role in maintaining health.